Titan FX

 Overall, these components shape a country's external position.
 For most investors, however, Goods and Services are the central drivers of FX.

-Goods Trade directly generates cross-border capital flows.
+Goods Trade directly affects cross-border payment demand.
 When a country exports, overseas buyers must exchange their currency into the exporter's, raising demand.
 Commodities — oil, metals, agricultural goods — often show their price changes reflected in the current account and FX rapidly.

 Services Trade is typically less volatile but its share is rising in mature economies.
 Financial services, tech services, and tourism generate steady FX inflows that tend to offer more stable support to the currency.

 Together, goods and services operate on different timescales.
-Commodity-price swings tend to move short-term capital flows, while service income supports longer-term structural strength.
+Commodity-price swings tend to affect short-term payment demand, while service income supports longer-term structural strength.
 When either changes noticeably, the current account shifts — and so does the exchange rate.

 4. How the Current Account Affects FX Markets